LtGravemind/DownTheVerse/Literature/README.md

 in using, and often incomplete for C++ portions compared to Blueprint (visual coding) counterparts.
 This meant we did not use as much C++ as we were hoping.

+There were cases we ran into where if we wanted something to work a certain way, we'd either have to implement a fix ourselves (a lot of effort for little gain) or wait for a substantial version update (too far away).
+Compromises were made.

 ![This code draws the reticle in the middle of the screen.](spaghetti.jpg?raw=true)

 Blueprints were good for rapid iteration.
 Many UE4 features are immediately